-Intro to Digital Design - An End to End Approach¶
+Intro to Digital Design - An End-to-End Approach¶

-Converting a number between decimal, binary and hexadecimal representations
+Converting a number between decimal, binary and hexadecimal representations material to refresh

-Familiarity with any programming language (Python, C…etc.)
+Familiarity with any programming language (Python, C, etc.)

 Why take this course?

-It is the first step in your digital design journey towards more advanced courses at the university, bigger projects, and eventually the many career paths in one of today’s most exciting and in-demand areas of technology.
+It is the first step in your journey towards more advanced courses at the university, bigger projects, and eventually the many career paths in one of today’s most exciting and in-demand areas of technology.

 Learning Outcomes¶

-Digital Design concepts¶
+Digital Design Concepts¶

 Decomposing boolean functions into gates

-AXI-Stream protocol - Ready/valid handshake
+AXI-Stream protocol - ready/valid handshake

-UART protocol - Make your circuit talk to your PC
+UART protocol - make your circuit talk to your PC

 Setup time, hold time, critical path, retiming